atelier-saulx/based/packages/client/docs/auth.md

 ### `client.login()`

-Sends email and password to the `login` data function for authentication.
+This data function sends the email and password to the `login` data function for authentication.
 Returns tokens if successful.
-Also will authomaticaly set the returned token for the current client.
+Also, it will automatically set the returned token on the current client connection.

 #### Usage
 ```javascript